pacome35220/livereload/README.md

-# c_livereload
+# livereload

-c_livereload is a tool that helps C/C++ developpement by automatically compile and run program when file changes detected.
+livereload is a tool that helps C/C++ developpement by automatically compile and run program when file changes detected.

 ### Based on inotify